hansenlab/mNSF/demo_simulateData/getting-started-mnsf.md

-# Getting Started with mNSF: Basic Workflow
+# Getting Started with mNSF

 **Authors:** Yi Wang, Kasper Hansen, and the mNSF Team
 **Date:** March 2025